ironplc/ironplc/README.md

 IronPLC aims to be a SoftPLC written entirely in "safe" Rust for embedded devices running programs written in the IEC 61131-3 language.

+SoftPLCs enable embedded other computers to operate as programmable logic controllers (PLCs) to execute all sorts of processes from home automation and factories to industrial process automation and the electrical power grid.
+They do this by implementing control algorithms that connect to sensors, transducers and actuators using analog/digital IO, industrial protocols such as I²C and Modbus, or even common internet protocol such as HTTP.

 It is now where near there yet - currently what exists is a prototype of source-to-source compiler for IEC 61131 to Rust.
 The reason for source-to-source rather than virtual machine is a belief that the virtual